Simsso/NIPS-2018-Adversarial-Vision-Challenge/README.md

 * **DevOps**.
 We set up webhooks to the Google Cloud Platform to be able to automatically spin up new instances for training, once a commit was flagged with a certain tag.

 ## Codebase
-Our codebase consists of two Python modules, namely `resnet_base` and `vq_layer`.
+Our codebase consists of two Python modules, namely `nips_defense` and `vq_layer`.
 In addition to that we publish an `experiments` folder which contains _dirty_ code that was written for the sake of testing ideas.
 This section mentions some specifics and references the actual documentation.
 The class diagrams were generated with `pyreverse`.
-TODO(florianpfisterer): update resnet_base to match the new name and update links accordingly.
+TODO(florianpfisterer): update nips_defense to match the new name and update links accordingly.

 ### VQ-Layer
 The `vq_layer` module contains TensorFlow (TF) implementations of our vector quantization ideas.
 Following the TF API, that is a [number of functions](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/blob/master/vq-layer/vq_layer/vq_layer.py) which work with `tf.Tensor` objects.
 The features as well as install instructions can be found in the [README file of the module](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/blob/master/vq-layer/README.md).